 Peck Hall is situated adjacent to the McMahon/Ryan Child Advocacy Center, enhancing collaborations with the Department of Marriage and Family Therapy specifically around issues of child and family trauma and giving students a technologically advanced, interdisciplinary training environment working with highly skilled and very dedicated mental health professionals.
-Additional long-standing community partnerships provide experience-rich learning opportunities for MFT students, including St. Joseph’s Hospital, Jewish Family Services, Vera House, and the Brownell Center at Liberty Resources, among many others.
+Additional long-standing community partnerships provide experience-rich learning opportunities for MFT students, including St. Joseph’s Hospital, The Salvation Army, Vera House, and Liberty Resources, among many others.

-All students spend one year providing therapy in the on-campus Couple and Family Therapy Center, which is well equipped for videotape and live supervision.
-They also see clients in off-campus practica sites after their first semester of client contact.
+All students spend one-year providing therapy in the on-campus Couple and Family Therapy Center, which is well equipped for videotape and live supervision.
+They also see clients in off-campus practicum sites after their first semester of client contact.
 Our site supervisors are all AAMFT approved supervisors who maintain regular contact with our internship coordinator to assist in evaluating and training students’ clinical work in the field.

 What's next after this degree

 MFT graduates are licensed or certified in all 50 states and are recognized by the federal government as members of a distinct mental health discipline.